ecjiang016/TwinSolver/README.md

 ### Move Tables
 The solver uses lookup tables to accelerate turning the cube. <br>
-**Make sure to initalize the move tables or the solver won't work correctly**
+**Make sure to initialize the move tables or the solver won't work correctly**
 ```C++
 #include "moves.h"